Samic8/samdawson.dev-vue/blog/2018-05-07-questions.md

 title: Questions
 slug: questions
 ---
-This document is also viewable on the web at: https://samdawson.dev/questions

 ## Q1.
 What is the benefit of using a library like React/Vue/Angular vs using plain old JavaScript?
 What is your experience level with one of those frameworks?

 ### Benefits